-Open a brokerage account that offers access to buy U.S. stocks, like Stake, which will probably cover all your needs for a diversified portfolio.
-If you are looking for a low-cost broker, Stake is a great option offering competitive brokerage on all U.S. trades.
+Open an account that offers access to buy U.S. stocks, like Stake, which will probably cover all your needs for a diversified portfolio.
+If you are looking for a low-cost investing platform, Stake is a great option offering competitive brokerage fees on all U.S. trades.
 Remember: future returns are uncertain, while costs are fixed.
 Lowering your costs will always help improve your investment returns.

 2. Fund your account

 Depending on the platform you chose, available funding methods will differ.
 The most common one is a bank transfer, but with Stake, we offer funding through debit/credit cards and other means like Apple and Google Pay.
 Stake also offers instant funding to speed up the process so you don’t miss any trading opportunities (fees apply).
 Once your account has been funded, you’re ready to invest in Berkshire Hathaway Class B stock.

 3. Search for Berkshire Hathaway (BRK.B)

 Enter the stock ticker $BRK.B or company name when searching on the Stake app.
 Do your own research to ensure that buying Berkshire Hathaway stock is the right investment product for your own circumstances.